Miccighel/Readersourcing-2.0-RS_Server/docs/migration/rails-8-spike.md

-# Rails 8 migration spike
+# Rails 8 verification

 ## Target

 - Ruby 3.4.10
 - Rails 8.1.3
 - PostgreSQL 17 in Docker Compose
-- the existing Sprockets and Turbolinks asset graph as a transitional bridge
+- the Sprockets and Turbolinks asset graph used by the application

-The spike changes the framework and runtime around the application without redesigning its Readersourcing domain model.
+These runtime choices support the application without redesigning its Readersourcing domain model.

 ## Verified